Coincidence results for summing multilinear mappings: Coincidences between spaces of summing multilinear mappings

 \section{Coincidences between spaces of summing multilinear mappings}

 It is well known that cotype plays a fundamental role in coincidence results for linear and nonlinear operators.
-For example, if $E$ has cotype $2$ then $\Pi _{(1,1)}(E;F)=\Pi_{(2,2)}(E;F)$ for any Banach space $F$ \cite[Corollary 11.16(a)]{Diestel}.
-Our first attempt to lift this result to the multilinear setting yields the following result, that appeared in essence in \cite[Theorem 16]{MT}).
+For example, if $E$ has cotype $2$ then $\Pi_{(1,1)}(E;F)=\Pi_{(2,2)}(E;F)$ for any Banach space $F$ \cite[Corollary 11.16(a)]{Diestel}.
+The first attempt to lift this result to the multilinear setting yields the following result (see \cite[Corollary 3.7(a)(i)]{pop}).
+The polynomial version appeared in \cite[Theorem 16]{MT}).

-\begin{proposition} Let $E_{1}, \ldots, E_{n}$ be cotype 2 spaces.
+\begin{proposition}{\rm \cite[Corollary 3.7(a)(i)]{pop}} Let $E_{1}, \ldots, E_{n}$ be cotype 2 spaces.
 Then

 for every Banach space $F$. \end{proposition}